AndrewJDR/glslvalidatevs/README.md

 # GLSLValidateVS

 This property page for Visual Studio allows GLSL shader files to be sent to glslValidator upon build time.
-Any errors will be printed to the Build Output window in Visual Studio, and the build will fail.
+If shader syntax errors are found, they'll be printed to the Build Output window and the build will fail.

+Another benefit of using this is that your project will be built if a shader file gets updated.
+Typically, shader files don't participate in the build at all, and thus updating them will not cause your project to build when you hit F7 or the like.
+This can be important if you have post-build steps that need to run when any of your project files are updated (e.g. a post build step that copies your shader files into a deployment directory).

 ## Prerequisites
 [Download the glslangValidator executable] and find a home for it on your drive.
 Visit the [GLSL Reference compiler page at khronos] for more information on that project.